SBA Commercial

 SBA (Small Business Administration) real estate loans are one of the real estate-related loan programs offered by the United States Small Business Administration.
 This program helps small businesses acquire funds to purchase or improve real estate.
 SBA real estate loans are typically for commercial real estate and can be used to purchase or improve properties such as offices, shops, or warehouses.
 The key features of SBA real estate loans include:

-• For business use, a requirement of using the space for at least 51%, while the rest can be rented out.
+• Must Be 51% Owner-Occupied: For business use, a requirement of using the space for at least 51%, while the rest can be rented out.

-• Application process: To apply for an SBA real estate loan, you usually need to apply through an SBA-designated lending institution.
+• Application process: To apply for an SBA real estate loan, you usually need to apply through an SBA-designated lenders.
 The SBA provides some guarantee for the loan to reduce the institution’s risk.

 • Refinancing available: It’s possible to refinance with an SBA real estate loan to cash out, even if there is an existing mortgage or no mortgage currently